Silicon

 Atomic Mass: 28.0855 u

 In the periodic table, nestled between aluminum and phosphorus, lies silicon, an element that has become synonymous with the technological revolution.
-Far from its humble beginnings as a relatively overlooked component, silicon now stands as the cornerstone of modern electronics and computing.
+Far from its humble beginnings as a relatively overlooked component, it now stands as the cornerstone of modern electronics and computing.
 In this article, we’ll explore the various facets and uses of silicon, underscoring its irreplaceable role in today’s world.

 Unveiling Silicon